 Slow progress and low attainment do not necessarily mean that a child has SEN and will not automatically lead to a pupil being recorded as having SEN. However, it may be an early indicator of a range of learning difficulties or disabilities.

 WHAT SHOULD I DO IF I THINK MY CHILD MAY HAVE SEND?

-If you have any concern regarding your child’s progress or well-being then please speak to their class teacher, SENCo or Jo Collinson, the Academy’s Executive Head Teacher.
+If you have any concern regarding your child’s progress or well-being then please speak to their class teacher, SENCo or Leah Adams, the Academy’s Headteacher.

 WHAT KINDS OF SEND ARE PROVIDED FOR AT OAKFIELD PRIMARY ACADEMY?

 At Oakfield Primary, children with identified SEND are under all areas of need as outlined in the SEND Code of Practice 2014: